Andrematomer/flicker-killer/read me.md

 *   The Emoji panel (`Win + .`)
 *   The Voice Typing window (`Win + H`)

 Opening one of these completely suppresses the glitch.
-But who wants to watch a movie with a giant, distracting panel open?
+But who wants to watch a video with a giant, distracting panel open?

 ### The Solution: An Invisible Windows Overlay